 “It’s powerful to see the shift in mindset (in our students) over the years,” Morrell continued, “from ‘what I can be when I grow up is a McDonald’s burger flipper’ to ‘I can go to college and get scholarships’ to be anything else.”

 The same perspective shift is happening with her students when it comes to science.
 Morrell explained that many of her students — the majority of whom haven’t had much exposure the subject — are not only seeing that science is part of everything on Earth, but that it could be a career path they want to take in the future.

-That peaking interest from her students is one of the many reasons she decided to get her Elementary STEM Endorsement — a two-year professional development program through the Utah STEM Action Center for kindergarten through sixth grade teachers aimed at training them in STEM subjects so they can better teach the topics in their classrooms.
+That peaking interest from her students is one of the many reasons she decided to get her Elementary STEM Endorsement — a two-year professional development program through the University of Utah Center for Science and Mathematics Education for kindergarten through sixth grade teachers aimed at training them in STEM subjects so they can better teach the topics in their classrooms.

 Morrell is one of about 20 elementary teacher in Granite School District — and one of two at South Kearns — that is having her Elementary STEM Endorsement paid for by United Way of Salt Lake and Women United.
 The donor network is focused on giving women and girls in our community opportunities through education, and most recently is turning some of its efforts toward getting more women into tech and STEM fields in Utah, particularly through training teachers in STEM subjects.

 “It’s not just Utah, our country fails girls and women in being equal partners in STEM industries and we need to figure out how to level the playing field,” said Michelle Azzaro, vice chair of Women United.
 “And I think it starts with teachers who are prepared to teach these subjects and help students love math, science, and technology.
 Teachers create and support that passion in their students, regardless of subject, and I believe that can start so many girls on this path.”